Skip to main content.

 Reference:

-On 30 October 1962, Plath read her poems and was interviewed by Peter Orr here.
+On 30 October 1962, Plath read her poems and was interviewed here by Peter Orr of the British Council.

 Reference: